elena-krismer/Project_FASTQtrimmer/Report/Report.md

 Besides filtering and trimming the quality score has to be adjusted to the determined Phred scale.

-The program is based on two trimming steps.
-The first one removes a user-defined number of nucleotides at 5' and 3' sense, according to a Phred value (P= *default= 20*), the second step sum the quality of each base  then is divided by the length sequence keep the one with the P-value:

 To not overwhelm the user with too many options, the trimming and quality parameters are optional.